 You’ll see more about how music works in the saga when I get “Illusion of Love” going.
 More on that in another post.

-Here’s the video for Evanescence’s “Lacrymosa” — the original version, not the creepy remix they made for their Synthesis album.
+Here’s the audio for Evanescence’s “Lacrymosa” — the original version, not the creepy (yet haunting) remix they made for their Synthesis album.